Greater Burrinjuck Dam Site: Description

-The greater Burrinjuck Dam site is about 60km by road from Yass in southern NSW, and covers an area of some 500sq.
+The greater Burrinjuck Dam site is about 60 km by road from Yass in southern NSW, and covers an area of some 500sq.
 Miles.
 The site contains many rare species of flora and fauna.
 Apart from the Burrinjuck Dam and related structures, the site also contains many structures and artefacts, both above a nd under water, which are associated with the early construction phases of Burrinjuck Dam.
 These include railway remnants, Lake de Burgh locomotive water supply dam, Barren Jack Water Supply Dam, the children's graveyard, the quarry site, the Office and Conference Centre, a number of staff cottages, a church, etc.

 The children's graveyard site is accessible through dense shrubs.
 The site is identified by wire fencing although the cutrilage is unclear.
 The ground within the fence is generally clear of shrubs and have clumps of daffodils planted at various spots.
 The daffodils are said to mark the spots of burial.
 Outside the fencing, the grounds contain evidence of stone terraces.

 The curtilage for the Greater Burrinjuck Dam Site includes Burrinjuck Village, the visual catchment of the Burrinjuck village precinct and the visual catchment of the dam wall and its environs.